 Table 4-69 provides an estimate of total project life costs less residual value, expressed in 2016 dollars with no discounting of future costs.
 The total project life costs over the 36-year period (expressed in 2016 dollars with no discounting) would be approximately \$1.7 billion for Alternative 4B and \$1.0 billion for Alternative 4D (capital plus operating costs, Table 4-69).
 As indicated in the table, Alternatives 4B and 4D would have higher capital and operating costs for the State during the analysis period than Alternative 1 - No Action.
 For Alternative 4B, State revenues from fares would be higher than for Alternative 1 - No Action, but would not offset the increased cost of this alternative to the State.
 Therefore, the State would pay more for Alternative 4B than for Alternative 1 - No Action.
-The net State cost for Alternative 4D would be lower than the net State cost of Alternative 1 - No Action because the increased State revenues for this alternative 1 - No Action because the increased State revenues for this alternative 1 - No Action because the increased State revenues for this alternative 1 - No Action because the increased State revenues for this alternative 1 - No Action because the increased State revenues for this alternative 4D would cost the State less per vehicle than Alternative 1 - No Action because of the larger number of vehicles transported.
+The net State cost for Alternative 4D would be lower than the net State cost of Alternative 1 - No Action because the increased State revenues for this alternative would essentially offset increased State costs relative to Alternative 1 - No Action.
+Alternative 4B and 4D would cost the State less per vehicle than Alternative 1 - No Action because of the larger number of vehicles transported.

-Table 4-69:Thirty-Six-Year Total Project Life Costs for Alternative 1 - No Action and Alternatives 4B and 4D, 2019-2054 (2016 Dollars)
+Table 4-69: Thirty-Six-Year Total Project Life Costs for Alternative 1 - No Action and Alternatives 4B and 4D, 2019-2054 (2016 Dollars)